amarmaduke/ankideckffs/README.md

 There are however three reserved files with strictly no extension: `model`, `macros`, and `options`.
 The `options` file is currently unused but it's still reserved.
 The `model` file is used to define a given model.
-Note another quirk that you must have a model inside the root directory, but this file can just be empty.
+Note another quirk that you must have a model inside the root directory, or at least a model file in the search path for every note.
 The `macros` file is used to define macro key-value pairs that can be used in any other note file to simplify copying around the same text.
 Every other file in the directory is treated as a note file.
 These three special files also nest in sub directories, so it's not just the root directory but any directory inside and including the root that can define these special files.